ibm-cloud-docs/billing-usage/estimating_costs.md

 1. In the {{site.data.keyword.cloud_notm}} console, go to the Cost estimator icon ![Estimator icon](../icons/Estimator.svg).
 From here, you are directed to the estimate detail page.
 2. Click **Go to catalog** to explore the available products you can add to your estimate.
-3. Select the product you are interested in.
-You will be directed to the product details page in the Catalog.
+3. Select the product that you are interested in.
+You are directed to the product details page in the catalog.

      Depending on the product, an interim informational page might be displayed.
 For example, if you select {{site.data.keyword.baremetal_short}}, an informational page that describes various features is displayed.
 Click **Continue**.